soudeepd/soudeepd.github.io/pages/talk.md

 It is a pleasure to talk about my research or to deliver short workshop in different places.
 Please feel free to <a href="mailto:soudeep@iimb.ac.in" target="_blank">email me</a> if you want to interact with me through such seminars/workshops.
 Below is a list of my upcoming talks.

+- **May 2026**, Topic to be confirmed.
+Keynote talk, AUEB Sports Analytics Workshop & Conference 2026 (SAW 2026), Athens, Greece.

+### <a name="previous"></a>Previous talks

+- **Dec 2025**, Some Nonparametric Methods for Analyzing Financial Data.
+StatFin Conference 2025, Chennai, India.

 - **Dec 2025**, Bridging Search Behaviour and Market Dynamics: A Hybrid Model for High-frequency Financial Data.
 CFE-CMStatistics Conference 2025, London, UK.

-- **Dec 2025**, Some Deep Learning Methods for Analyzing Financial Data.
-StatFin Conference 2025, Chennai, India.

-### <a name="previous"></a>Previous talks
+- **Dec 2025**, Real-time forecasting in football and cricket.
+Seminar series at University of Liverpool Management School, Liverpool, UK.

+- **Dec 2025**, Real-time forecasting in football matches (and in other sports).
+Statistics seminar at Newcastle University, Newcastle, UK.

 - **Sep 2025**, Real-time forecasting in football matches (and in other sports).
 IISA Webinar Series, virtual talk.